Cocaine: what is it?

 How is it used?

-Cocaine hydrochloride is most commonly ‘snorted’ (sniffed through the nose).
+Cocaine hydrochloride is most commonly ‘snorted’.
 It can also be injected.
-Some people rub it into their gums, where it is absorbed into the bloodstream.
+Some people rub it into the gums, where it is absorbed into the bloodstream.
 Others add it to a drink or food.
-Freebase and crack are usually smoked.
+Freebase and crack cocaine are usually smoked.